UCSD-HKN-Outreach/ucsd-hkn-outreach.github.io/index.md

 ## [About](about)

-The purpose of this site is to showcase hands-on engineering projects designed by the Eta-Kappa-Nu (HKN) Outreach program to be taught at K-12 schools.
+The purpose of this site is to showcase hands-on engineering projects designed by the IEEE Eta Kappa Nu (HKN) Outreach program to be taught at K-12 schools.
 The lessons below contain step-by-step instructions for completing each project, along with a list of required materials, and a bit about how each project works.

 [Read more about HKN Outreach](about).